Professional Bachelor (English)

-- We train you to become a future proof automotive specialist with an emphasis on the latest diagnosis techniques, new trending technologies and management skills.
+- Become a future-proof automotive specialist with an emphasis on diagnostic techniques, trending technologies and management skills.

 - Go international